DuendeInexistente/Cirque/ShortStories/stars.md

 Yellow climbed the brickwork, it's legs awkward but somehow still precise and sharp, and helped her push with -even for people used to it- was a surprising amount of strength for such a little thing, the flame licking it's metal that somehow did not redden from it.
 "The mirrors have been aligned at the appropriate angle.
 Lady's Firework adherence to schedule remains steadfast."

 And in spite of it all Firework couldn't help smiling, because it was the exact same compliment, verbatim, that yellow had offered ever since she was a filly still learning the spells that kept the lighthouse's magical flame alive.
-Yellow never praised her when there was someone else around, just in their private moments.
+Yellow never told her this when there was someone else around, just in their private moments.
 "Thankee, lord yellow."

  "This unit does not recognize nor require titles, but it is honoured."
+Yellow hopped down to the tiled floor, "Does the assistance have value equivalent to a hug."
+It stated-and-maybe-asked.

+Fireclay blinked a few times, surprised by this, before answering.
+"Yellow, you're red-- You're hot."

+And yellow also paused at this, then said.
+"This unit is aware of it's temperature."
+It paused for a split second, then turned around to walk out of the room.